tatdig/TDCoin-lightning/doc/STYLE.md

 you can end up shaving infinite yaks.
 This is a good time to drop a `/* FIXME: ...*/` comment and move on.

+## Creating JSON APIs

+Our JSON RPCs always return a top-level object.
+This allows us to add warnings (e.g. that we're still starting up) or other optional fields later.

+Prefer to use JSON names which are already in use, or otherwise names from the BOLT specifications.

+The same command should always return the same JSON format: this is why e.g. `listchannels` return an array even if given an argument so there's only zero or one entries.

+All `warning` fields should have unique names which start with `warning_`, the value of which should be an explanation.
+This allows for programs to deal with them sanely, and also perform translations.

+## Changing JSON APIs

+All JSON API changes need a Changelog line (see below).

+You can always add a new output JSON field (Changelog-Added), but you cannot remove one without going through a 6-month deprecation cycle (Changelog-Deprecated)

+So, only output it if `allow-deprecated-apis` is true, so users can test their code is futureproof.
+In 6 months remove it (Changelog-Removed).

+Changing existing input parameters is harder, and should generally be avoided.
+Adding input parameters is possible, but should be done cautiously as too many parameters gets unwieldy quickly.

 ## Github Workflows

 We have adopted a number of workflows to facilitate the development of